xax99/Gamification-Museum/README.md

-# Gamification-Museum
+** Jachkar Museum Project **

-Jachkar Museum with Gamification for my project
+This project is made for Unity 2021.3.8f1.
+Compability with other Unity versions is not guaranteed.